Rajind/AI-for-Board-Game/README.md

 <h1>Java Implementation of Min-Max tree with Alpha Beta Pruning based AI for the Board Game</h1>

-Simple evaluation function  used.
+<h2>Simple evaluation function  used.
-Number of positions player can move – Number of positions opponent can move
+Number of positions player can move – Number of positions opponent can move</h2>

 It was implemented using two functions.
 The evalDirectrionWise method will calculate possible move positions directions wise.
 The evalFunction will give the final value using the direction-wise values.